imjoey/pyhaproxy/README.md

 # Example
 Here is the simple example to show how to use it.
+See unittest file [test.py](https://github.com/imjoey/pyhaproxy/blob/master/pyhaproxy/test.py) for more usage details.

 ```python
 #!/usr/bin/env python